 In a bid to take bokeh to the max, Sigma has created a 105mm telephoto lens with a super-fast f/1.4 aperture.
 Nikon also makes an AF-S 105mm f/1.4E ED lens but, in our tests, we’ve found that the Sigma produces slightly better bokeh.
 It’s also considerably less expensive.
 Typical of Sigma’s Art lenses, including the 50mm and 85mm f/1.4 options, the 105mm is big and heavy.
 Particularly so, in this case, as it tips the scales at 1,645g and comes complete with a tripod mounting ring, which is pretty essential to maintain a good balance when shooting with a tripod or monopod, especially in portrait orientation.
 Optical refinements include an aspherical element, three top-performance FLD (‘Fluorite’ Low Dispersion) elements and two SLD (Special Low Dispersion) elements.
 Both axial and lateral chromatic aberrations are negligible and the overall quality of bokeh is beautifully soft.
 If anything, the depth of field generated by the focal length and f/1.4 aperture can be a little too tight but bokeh remains very good when stopping down.
 Billed as the ‘bokeh master’ this lens lives up to its claims but it’s a bit of an unwieldy heavyweight, especially for prolonged periods of handheld shooting.

-Nikon’s 50mm f/1.8 standard prime has been completely reinvented for mirrorless full-frame cameras, taking full advantage of the Z mount’s larger diameter and its closer proximity to the image sensor.
-Despite ‘only’ having an f/1.8 rather than f/1.4 aperture rating, it’s considerably longer than Nikon’s popular F-mount 50mm f/1.4, with which many Nikon shooters are very familiar.
-The optical path is more high-tech and complex, featuring 12 rather than eight optical elements, and also includes two aspherical and two ED elements.
+Can't stretch to Nikon's Z 50mm f/1.2 S?
+This f/1.8 alternative is considerably cheaper, but almost as good.
+Its optical path features 12 optical elements, and also includes two aspherical and two ED elements.
 The addition of Nano Crystal Coat helps to minimize ghosting and flare.
-Typical of Z-mount lenses, the newer model features a stepping motor instead of a more conventional ring-type ultrasonic autofocus system.
-Due to its slightly narrower f/1.8 aperture rating, you can’t get quite such a tight depth of field as from the 50mm f/1.4 lens, but defocused areas can actually look a little smoother.
-The Z-series lens also has less coma, which helps retain well-rounded defocused bright spots towards the edges of the frame.
+Typical of Z-mount lenses, the lens features a stepping motor instead of a more conventional ring-type ultrasonic autofocus system.
+Due to its slightly narrower f/1.8 aperture rating, you can’t get quite such a tight depth of field as from the Z 50mm f/1.2 lens, but defocused areas are still beautifully smooth.
+This lens also keeps coma to a minimum, which helps retain well-rounded defocused bright spots towards the edges of the frame.
 Nikon’s Z 50mm lens is also stunningly sharp even wide-open.
-It’s another good reason to switch from an F-mount to a Z-mount camera.

 A great thing about the Micro Four Thirds format is that it really puts the ‘compact’ into compact system cameras and lenses.
 That’s mostly thanks to being based around a relatively small image sensor with a 2x crop factor.
 This means this small 45mm f/1.8 lens has an effective focal length of 90mm in full-frame terms, delivering portrait-friendly reach.
 As we’ve said before though, depth of field is more dependent on the ‘actual’ rather than ‘effective’ focal length, so the modest aperture rating of f/1.8 makes good bokeh a challenge for this lens.
 There’s also the fact that the aperture is based on just seven diaphragm blades rather than nine although, naturally, that makes no difference if you’re shooting wide-open to get the tightest available depth of field and give bokeh the best chance.
 As it turns out, sharpness is pretty good across most of the image frame but, even when shooting at the widest available aperture, bokeh is a bit glitchy and lacking in smoothness.
 Bokeh discs are quite well-rounded when shooting wide-open but take on a noticeable heptagonal appearance when stopping down a little.
 This lens is competitively priced, at only about a quarter of the price of the Olympus 45mm f/1.2 Pro, but bokeh is comparatively disappointing and lacking in smoothness.
 As ever with MFT lenses, this Olympus prime will also fit on Panasonic G-Series mirrorless cameras, and the Blackmagic Pocket Cinema Camera 4K.